 rm command to fully delete all the containers that make up your container group:

 If you try any of these commands from a directory other than the directory that contains a Docker container and

-If you need to work on the command prompt inside a container, you can use the
+In order to work on the command prompt inside a container and access its filesystem, you can use the

 docker exec command.